mezmicrosoft/Microsoft_R_Server/Flight_Delay_Prediction/README.md

                     )
 ```

-Since some numerical features are not standerlized between 0 and 1 scale, we use `scale()` to normalize the column of numeric values.
+Since some numerical features are not standardized between 0 and 1 scale, we use `scale()` to normalize the column of numeric values.
 Also, `OriginAirportID` and `DestAirportID` need to be treated as categorical features because each numeric value in those two columns represents different airport.
 ```
 finalData <- rxDataStep(inData = destData, outFile = outFileFinal,
                       transforms = list(